jmico/beekeeper/README.md

 ## Performance

 Beekeeper is pretty lightweight, so the performance depends mostly on *the broker* performance.
-These are the numbers of a local setup running RabbitMQ:
+These are ballpark performance measurements of a local setup running ActiveMQ:

 - A `do_job` synchronous call to a remote method adds 1.5 ms of latency and involves 4 network round trips.
-This translates to a maximum of 650 synchronous calls per second.
+This implies a maximum of 650 synchronous calls per second.

-- A `do_async_job` asynchronous call to a remote method takes 0.1 ms. This translates to a maximum of 10000 asynchronous calls per second (just the call, then it must wait for responses).
+- A `do_async_job` asynchronous call to a remote method takes 0.1 ms. This implies a maximum of 10000 asynchronous calls per second (just the call, then it must wait for responses).

-- Scheduling a remote task with `do_background_job` takes 0.1 ms. This translates to a maximum of 10000 calls per second.
+- Scheduling a remote task with `do_background_job` takes 0.1 ms. This implies a maximum of 10000 calls per second.

 - Sending a notification with `send_notification` takes 0.1 ms. A worker can emit 10000 notifications per second, even over 15000 if these are smaller than 1 KB.

-- A worker processing remote calls adds 0.42 ms of latency and involves 2 network round trips.
-So a single worker can handle a maximum of 2300 requests per second.
+- A worker processing remote calls adds 0.3 ms of latency and involves 2 network round trips.
+So a single worker can handle a maximum of 3300 requests per second.

 - A worker adds an overhead of 0,04% CPU load per request.